MuffinLightning/BookiePro/README.md

-# Bookie Experimental
+# Bookie-Experimental
 A personal look-ahead fork of Bookie.
 Includes beta functionality and bugfixes that may have not made it onto the main repository.

 Created for test purposes.
+May have stability issues.

+## Current Bookie-E Differences
+Clone this repo and do the following:
+- [x] Sportsbook

 ## Install and Run
 Clone this repo and do the following: